Report on

 coming 61 mm over the bottom.
 There must be no play in the notch.
 Three 2-mm

-holes were bored from above through the centerline of the balance rail and through
+holes were bored from above through the centerline of the balance rail and

 The point where the backrail meets the